Skip to main content

 The bike tree: In the tallest tree just north of the Sound Food building (20312 Vashon Hwy.
 S.W.), spy a rusty bike sticking out.
 It’s an odd landmark with an interesting backstory.
 According to Urban, the tree’s owner, a family lost everything in a house fire in 1954.
 Someone donated a bike to the family, but it was a girl’s bike, so the boy left it in the bushes.
 Someone put the bike in a crook in the tree and over the years, the tree grew around the bike.(Unfortunately, the bike was vandalized a few years ago.)

-Vashon Farmers Market, Saturdays, 10 a.m.–2 p.m., on the Village Green: This is a great spot for families to shop for local produce, baked goods and crafts, and pet some llamas, goats and rabbits.
-The market is open April to mid-October.
+Vashon Farmers Market, Saturdays, 10 a.m.–3 p.m., on the Village Green: This is a great spot for families to shop for local produce, baked goods and crafts, and pet some llamas, goats and rabbits.
+The market is open May to late September.

 Vashon Heritage Museum, located at 10105 S.W.
-Bank Rd.: This by-donation museum features photos and artifacts from Vashon history, from the First People and early settlers to the present
+Bank Rd.: This by-donation museum features photos and artifacts from Vashon history, from the First People and early settlers to the present.
+The museum has been undergoing some renovations and is scheduled to reopen in July 2024.

 Looking for more day trip ideas?
 Give these a try!

-Editor’s note: This article was originally published a few years ago and updated most recently for 2023.
+Editor’s note: This article was originally published a few years ago and updated most recently with new information for 2024.

 Share this resource with your friends!